Satyaprasadjena1/CodeClauseInternship_ShoppingCart/README.md

 # e-commerce
-Its A e-commerce application made using HTML, css and Javascript </br>
+Its a e-commerce application made using HTML, css and Javascript </br>
 to run this project simply clone this repo and open the index.html file in any web browser. </br> </br>

 in this project users can add the items in shoping cart.</br>